5jt/Tatin/docs/SyntaxReference.md

 Loads all packages according to a build list in a folder.

-Requires one mandatory right argument and accepts up to two:
+Requires one mandatory right argument and accepts up to three:

 * A source folder (a folder with a build list)
-* A target namespace
+* A target namespace  (optional)
+* A parent for the `_tatin` namespace used to load the actual packages into (optional)

+  If this must be specified the second argument becomes mandatory.

 If the target namespace is not specified then it defaults to `#` except when `[MyUCMDs]` is specified as source folder: in that case it defaults to `⎕SE`.